-Everyone who advocates strategic investment in Digital Marketing, whether with SEO, Paid Media or both, talks about the ease and the amount of data we can obtain to correctly evaluate the results and effectiveness of the strategy.
-However, in practice, on a daily basis, what we observe in reality is that companies do not pay enough attention to the correct setup of the tracking tools that record the data that we should analyze.
+Everyone who advocates strategic investment in Digital Marketing, whether with SEO, Paid Media or both, talks about the ease and the amount of data that we can obtain in order to correctly evaluate the results and the effectiveness of the strategy.
+However, in practice, on a daily basis, what we observe in reality is that companies do not pay enough attention to the correct setup of the tracking tools that record the data we should analyze.

-On Gigantic Digital Growth We encounter this on a daily basis both among small and medium-sized enterprises and, more surprisingly, in large companies.
+At Gigantic Digital Growth we encounter this situation daily both among small and medium-sized businesses and, more surprisingly, in large companies.

-From an installation of Google Analytics poorly done, allowing less than 1 third of the site's actual traffic to be logged on a client with average monthly traffic of over 120k, until the Facebook Pixel recording duplicate conversions or even recording events at the wrong times, causing Facebook/Instagram to misunderstand which campaigns are working best and which are not, thus messing up the algorithm and undermining the strategy as a whole.
+From a botched Google Analytics installation, allowing less than 1 third of the actual site traffic to be logged on a client with average monthly traffic of over 120k, to Facebook Pixel logging duplicate conversions or even logging events at incorrect times, causing Facebook/Instagram to misperceive which campaigns are working best or not, thus messing up the algorithm and hurting the strategy as a whole.

 There are worse cases, of course.
 A very common example is not having the Facebook Pixel installed.
-In a specific case we analyzed, an e-Commerce, the client had no regularity in his Facebook/Instagram posts, even going weeks without any post, and also did not have the Pixel installed, but in the end we found that the 4th largest source of traffic, and sales too, came from there.
-And attention that in this case we are talking only about the organic, because the client was not doing Paid Media on Facebook/Instagram.
+In a specific case we analyzed, an e-Commerce, the client didn't have any regularity in his Facebook/Instagram posts, even going weeks without any post, and also didn't have the Pixel installed, but in the end we found out that the 4th biggest source of traffic, and sales as well, came from there.
+And pay attention that in this case we are only talking about organic, because the client was not doing Paid Media on Facebook/Instagram.
 We clearly saw that a great opportunity for successful Facebook Ads campaigns was there.
-That is if we had Facebook Pixel installed from the beginning.
+That is if we had Facebook Pixel installed from the start.

-The fault UTM in Paid Media campaigns, especially if they are in channels that are not from the Google Ads Platform.
+The lack of UTM in Paid Media campaigns, especially if they are on non-Google Ads Platform channels.
 The correct UTM allows us to identify, for example, which campaign is bringing more traffic and results to your site.

-Imagine you have a campaign running on Facebook/Instagram and you're testing 2 different copys and 2 more creatives.
-We have 4 versions of your ads.
-If you don't have UTM configured in the URLs of the 4 versions, you can even see in Facebook Business which of the versions has more clicks, but you can't see that Google Analytics actually brought more engagement results on the site and also the best results according to the KPIs you set for your business.
+Imagine that you have a campaign running on Facebook/Instagram and you are testing 2 different copys and 2 more creatives.
+There you have 4 versions of your ads.
+If you don't have UTM configured in the URLs of the 4 versions, you can even see in Facebook Business which of the versions has more clicks, but you can't see in Google Analytics that it actually brought more engagement results on the site and also the best results according to the KPIs you set for your business.

-The fault UTM in Email Marketing campaigns.
-If well configured, I can know which links in the body of the email generated more traffic and also more results.
-Whether it's an Email Marketing for e-Commerce or a Newsletter from your company.
-This goes for both B2C and B2B businesses, whether it's products or services you're offering on your website, or even if you want to capture Leads.
+The lack of UTM in Email Marketing campaigns.
+If set up properly, I can tell which links in the body of the email generated the most traffic and also the most results.
+Be it an Email Marketing for e-Commerce or a Newsletter from your company.
+This goes for both B2C and B2B businesses, whether it's products or services you're offering on your site, or even if you want to capture Leads.

-What not everyone knows is that it is very important to integrate/connect all these tools, so that they exchange information with each other and allow to have integrated data, better insights and a more complete vision, which is extremely important for decision making.
+What not everyone knows is that it is very important to integrate/connect all these tools, so that they exchange information with each other and allow you to have integrated data, better insights, and a more complete view, which is extremely important for decision making.

-Our value proposition in a presentation meeting for a prospective client, at its base, is a great effort to Business Intelligence that we do from our side, using the best possible tools, to have a scenario as close to the real of the company/brand in Digital, because although we use market data, expertise with other clients in the same niche or similar niche, and all the know how of our team, only the real data of the possible client will help us develop a good strategy from the beginning, and this includes the presentation of the proposal, and also helps in the management of expectations among all stakeholders.
+Our value proposition in a presentation meeting for a potential client, at its base, is a great effort of Business Intelligence that we do on our side, using the best tools possible, to have a scenario as close as possible to the real one of the company/brand in Digital, because although we use market data, expertise with other clients in the same or similar niche, and all the know how of our team, only the real data of the potential client will help us develop a good strategy from the beginning, and this includes the presentation of the proposition, and also helps in managing expectations among all stakeholders.

-In Gigantic's short life span (approximately 10 months in April 2021), there hasn't been a client, or even prospect, that we haven't identified some tracking setup issue.
+In Gigantic's short lifetime (approximately 10 months in April 2021), there has not been a client, or even prospect, that we have not identified some tracking setup issue.

 And after all, what can the correct Tracking setup add value to our Digital Marketing strategy?
 Let's go to what I consider the Top 5:

-Important tracking tools to take into account to have on your site:
+Important tracking tools to keep in mind to have on your site:

-- Source/Medium ? allows you to understand in Google Analytics which are the main traffic sources (organic, cpc, display, social, referrals, email, campaigns etc.) to your website and all the main metrics related to it, including: Users, Bounce Rate, Pages/Session, Avg.
+- Source/Medium - allows you to understand in Google Analytics which are the main traffic sources (organic, cpc, display, social, referrals, email, campaigns etc) to your website and all the main metrics related to it, among them: Users, Bounce Rate, Pages/Session, Avg.
 Session Duration and Conversions.

-- Micro-conversions ? when done well, it allows to register, both in Google Analytics and Facebook Pixel, how the user is interacting with your website on his way to an effective conversion, whether it is a sale or even a new lead: who accessed a specific product category, added product to basket and started checkout in the case of e-Commerce.
-How much time on average the user spends reading specific content of your site, most viewed pages or pages that bring more organic traffic (and through which keywords) in case you are looking for more leads.
+- Micro-conversions - when done well, it allows you to record, both in Google Analytics and Facebook Pixel, how the user is interacting with your site on his way to an effective conversion, be it a sale or even a new lead: who accessed a specific product category, added product to basket and started checkout in the case of e-Commerce.
+How much time on average the user spends reading specific content on your site, most viewed pages or pages that bring more organic traffic (and through which keywords) in case they are looking for more leads.
 All this data allows us to trace the correct remarketing strategy thinking about the sales funnel in a comprehensive way.

-- Micro-conversions/Conversions by City, Sex, Age Group ? with this we can understand if we are communicating effectively to the target/persona that we imagine to be the ideal for our company/brand.
+- Micro-conversions/Conversions by City, Gender, Age Group - with this we can see if we are communicating effectively to the target/persona that we imagine to be ideal for our company/brand.

-- Campaigns ?
-CPC (cost per click), CTR (click-through rate in relation to the number of impressions), Impressions (how many times the ad was displayed), CPM (cost per thousand ad impressions), ROAS (return on investment in ads), Conversions (sales, leads) ? attention, these metrics should never be analyzed separately, as it can give a wrong perception of the campaigns' results.
+- From campaigns - CPC (cost per click), CTR (click through rate in relation to the number of impressions), Impressions (how many times the ad was displayed), CPM (cost per thousand ad impressions), ROAS (return on investment in ads), Conversions (sales, leads) - beware, these metrics should never be analyzed separately, as it can give a wrong perception of the campaigns' results.

-- Email Marketing ? what is the open rate of emails (in relation to the amount of emails sent), clicks, requests to stop receiving content via email.
+- From Email Marketing - what is the email opening rate (in relation to the amount of email sent), click-throughs, requests to unsubscribe from email content.

-Important tracking tools to take into account to have on your site:
+Important tracking tools to keep in mind to have on your site:

-- Google Analytics ? allows you to have lots of information about everything that happens when your user is on your site, where they came from and what was the last page they saw before they left.
+- Google Analytics - allows you to have lots of information about everything that happens when your user is on your site, where they came from, and what page the user last saw before they left.

-- Facebook Pixel ?
-Allows you to inform Facebook how the user of your site is browsing it, and then link this information with user data across the Facebook platform (Facebook and Instagram), and thus allow you to create remarketing campaigns or even create greater engagement with users that most interest your goals, according to the data captured by Pixel.
+- Facebook Pixel - Allows you to inform Facebook how the user of your site is navigating through it, and then link this information with user data across the entire Facebook platform (Facebook and Instagram), and thus allow you to create remarketing campaigns or even create more engagement with users that most interest your goals, according to the data captured by Pixel.

-- HotJar ? tool that, among other features, allows you to have heatmaps of your website pages, how users scroll on Desktop, Mobile and Tablets, clicks and even record the user session.
-This will bring immense insights of friction points on your site that is hindering your conversion, whether they are sales of products, services or leads.
+- HotJar - a tool that, among other features, allows you to have heatmaps of your site pages, how users scroll on Desktop, Mobile and Tablets, clicks and even record the user session.
+This will bring immense insights into friction points on your site that is hindering your conversion, whether they be product sales, services or leads.

-Attention, this is the basics, it is the tip of the iceberg of tracking.
-To reach the apex, which would be what made it popular to talk about Data Driven Marketing, however, you need to start from the basics well done so that you can then create a culture in the company of collecting and analyzing data for decision making, and this yes, is the most difficult part, changing the culture of the company, however, without data this is all much more complicated.
+Attention, this is the basics, the tip of the tracking iceberg.
+To reach the apex, which would be what made Data Driven Marketing popular, however, you need to start from the basics well done so that you can then create a culture in the company of data collection and analysis for decision making, and this is the most difficult part, changing the company's culture, however, without data this is all much more complicated.
 Feeling is and remains important, but having the feeling very well aligned with real data is even more important.
-It is the classic case in which the sum of two data sources (feeling and tracking) results in the multiplication of results.
+It is the classic case in which the sum of the two data sources (feeling and tracking) results in the multiplication of the results.